 Properly installed guardrails provide fall protection compliance on an appropriately decked or planked scaffold.

 Workers frequently reach out beyond fall protection barriers for equipment or to complete tasks.
 For scaffold safety, workers should use a personal fall arrest system.
-A personal fall arrest system consists of an anchorage point, body belt or body harness, D-rings, and may include a lanyard, lifeline, deceleration device or a combination of these.
+A personal fall arrest and active restraint system consists of an anchorage point, body belt or body harness, D-rings, and may include a lanyard, lifeline, deceleration device or a combination of these.
 When workers use personal fall arrest systems, they need to know where to anchor.

 Let’s turn our attention to some additional considerations dealing with scaffolding preplanning, the erection of a scaffold, and safety training.